How does it work?

 What is the selection procedure?

 Submissions will be accepted only via the online submission form.
-The jury will select the top 25 finalists and an additional 10 waitlisted entries.
-Finalists will be required to confirm their ability to attend the LitMart pitch event on at the Bangalore Literature Festival.
+The jury will select 15 finalists and an additional 5 wait-listed entries.
+Finalists will be required to confirm their ability to attend the ScreenLit finals pitch event on at the Bangalore Literature Festival.

-The format for the final pitches could be in any format that suits the book idea best – storytelling, short video, slide deck, short play or musical, dance, stand-up, improv – really, anything, as long as it is within THREE minutes.
+The format for the final pitches could be in any format that suits the idea best – storytelling, short video or a slide deck, as long as it is within THREE minutes.
 The pitch will be followed by a short Q&A from the jury.
 Pitching will be in front of a live audience.

-The 25 finalists and 10 wait-listed entries will be announced by 11pm on 1st December 2022 via individual emails.
+The 5 finalists will be notified by 11pm on 15 November 2023 via individual emails.

 Terms & Conditions

 - Only original scripts that have not been previously adapted to any form of screenplay can be submitted to ScreenLit.
 The pitch platform accepts only unpublished work.